 Polychlorinated Biphenyls (PCB's) Requirements in Development: The Bay Area Municipal Regional Stormwater National Pollutant Discharge Elimination System Permit (MRP) requires most San Francisco Bay Area municipalities to develop a program to ensure that PCBs from building materials (e.g., caulk, paint, mastic) do not enter storm drains during building demolition.
 MRP requirements include:

 - Developing methods to identify applicable structures and materials before demolition.

 - Developing protocols to ensure that PCBs are not discharged to the storm drain during demolition of these structures.

 - Establishing the necessary authority for requiring implementation of the protocol via municipal ordinance or other mechanism.

 Affected structures: Commercial, public, institutional, and industrial structures constructed or remodeled between 1950 and 1980.
 Single-family homes and wood-frame structures are exempt.

 Specific PCBs building demolition program information may be found here.

 Development Permits - Solid Waste Requirements

-The City of Dublin requires all construction and demolition (C&D) projects recycle at least 65% of the waste for remodels or tenant improvements, and 75% of the waste for new construction generated on a job site, excluding asphalt and concrete debris, of which 100% must be recycled.
+The City of Dublin requires all construction and demolition (C&D) projects recycle at least 65% of the waste for remodels or tenant improvements and 75% of the waste for new construction generated on a job site, excluding asphalt and concrete debris, of which 100% must be recycled.
+Amador Valley Industries (AVI) is the City's exclusive hauler for C&D material.
 For more information and required forms, visit the construction and demolition webpage.